Kelvin Hall: History

-Former Uses
+Former uses

 Exhibition Centre and Concert Venue

 The building has housed major concerts, trade and medical conferences, Scottish industrial exhibitions, the British industrial exhibitions of the 1951 Festival of Britain, motor shows, modern homes exhibitions, civic and sporting rallies, world championship boxing, rock concerts, several seasons of the Royal Scottish National Orchestra's Proms and the annual Kelvin Hall Circus and Carnivals (1920s to 1980s) with lions, tigers and African elephants.
 During the Second World War, it was converted into a factory for barrage and convoy balloons.
 At the 1955 Billy Graham Crusade, Graham preached daily for six weeks to an estimated aggregate congregation of 180,000.
 Jim Watt's famous world lightweight-title fight took place in April 1979 when he took over Roberto Durán's title.
 He subsequently fought three more times as world champion at the Kelvin Hall in 1979 and 1980.

 The earliest rock concert was possibly that of Jerry Lee Lewis in 1964.
 He was supported by The Animals, who were booed off.
 Lewis also played at the venue on 23 April 1972.
 Ella Fitzgerald and the Count Basie Orchestra also played at the Kelvin Hall.
 The late 1960s and the 1970s were the key years for concerts including the Kinks, who issued a live recording of their 2 April 1967 date entitled Live at Kelvin Hall.
-Between 1972 and 1977 Glaswegians saw Manitas de Plata's Farewell Tour on 8 March 1972, Elton John, Yes on 5 September 1972, Captain Beefheart, Richie Havens, The New Seekers, Johnny Mathis on 7 September 1973, Runrig's debut concert (in 1973), The Incredible String Band, and the James Last Orchestra.
+Between 1972 and 1977 Glaswegians saw Manitas de Plata's Farewell Tour on 8 March 1972, Elton John, Yes on 5 September 1972, Focus 12 May 1973, Captain Beefheart, Richie Havens, The New Seekers, Johnny Mathis on 7 September 1973, Runrig's debut concert (in 1973), The Incredible String Band, and the James Last Orchestra.
 As part of their 1974 British Tour, Tangerine Dream played a live concert on 20 November 1974.
 Mike Oldfield with the (then) Scottish National Orchestra played Tubular Bells on 5 September 1975.
 The Royal Scottish National Orchestra Proms took place there up to 1990, when the new Royal Concert Hall opened in the city centre.

 Former Museum of Transport

-The Glasgow Museum of Transport was located in the Kelvin Hall from 1988 to 2010, attracting up to 500,000 annual visitors to its many exhibits of national and international importance.
-It was relocated to the Riverside Museum building at Glasgow Harbour in June 2011.
+The Glasgow Museum of Transport was located in the Kelvin Hall from 1987 to 2010, attracting up to 500,000 annual visitors to its many exhibits of national and international importance.
+It was relocated to the Riverside Museum building at Glasgow Harbour in Partick in June 2011.

 International sports arena

 The international sports arena has hosted international athletic events, boxing, badminton and volleyball competitions.
-The Scottish Rocks professional basketball team was based there for four years from the 2008–09 BBL season to the 2011–12 season, after which the team moved to the Commonwealth Arena.
+The Scottish Rocks professional basketball team was based there for four years from the 2008–2009 BBL season to the 2011–2012 season, after which the team moved to the Commonwealth Arena.